Protofall/Crayon-Savefile/README.md

 ### Building/SConstruct

 In order to build the library and the Demos, you need to use the SConstruct files.
 If you're familiar with Makefiles, then they are similar in the sense that they are both build languages.
-If you have the apt package manager use the following command to install SConstruct:
+If you have the apt package manager use the following command/s to install SConstruct and the necessary Python stuff:

-`sudo apt-get install scons`
+`sudo apt-get install python3 python3-pip && pip3 install scons`

 To build the library file go to "libCrayonSavefile" and type `scons PLATFORM=all DEBUG=0` to build both Dreamcast and one of the PC builds (Depending on your compiler it will build either the Windows, Mac or Linux files).
 If you only want to build for one of the platforms, you can instead choose `PLATFORM=dreamcast` or `PLATFORM=pc`.
 The SConstruct file in the demos are called the same way too.